csh970605/csh970605.github.io/_posts/2024-05-17-Rand_Process.md

 </center>
 <br>

-Auto-correlation function represents the auto-correlation of random processes in the time domain and represents the power or distribution of energy that process contains in the frequency domain.
+The auto-correlation function represents the auto-correlation of random processes in the time domain and the power or distribution of energy that the process contains in the frequency domain.
 <br><br>

 ## Auto-covariance Function

-Auto-covariance Function $P_{XX}(t_{1}, t_{2})$ is defined as:
+The auto-covariance function $P_{XX}(t_{1}, t_{2})$ is defined as follows:

 <center>